 No space gallery would be complete without a planetarium, and the Silverman Planetarium is located here.
-Twice a day on weekends and school vacations, and every day during the summer, visitors can learn about the stars that twinkle in the night sky – even why they twinkle! [link to the planetarium page]
+Twice a day on weekends and school vacations, and every day during the summer, visitors can learn about the stars that twinkle in the night sky – even why they twinkle!
+CLICK HERE to learn more.

 The final section of the Space Gallery is Cosmic Connections, which takes a look at our place in the universe.
 And when you’re talking about the universe, you’re talking about numbers so large that they’re hard to imagine.
 How many kilometers in a light year?
 The number is so large that we need an extra-large calculator to figure it out!
 You can also learn about the nature of comets, dark matter, and dark energy here.